SolaceDev/solace-dev-codelabs/markdown/Trailblazer-unusual-db-activity/Trailblazer-unusual-db-activity.md

 > You will need user/role with the right permissions to run cloud formation templates

-## Setting up the init phase in Cloud formation
+## Setting up the initialization phase in AWS Cloudformation

 ### Steps to upload and run the CFT baseline